MedTechChain/backend/CONTRIBUTING.md

 Below is an index for the Java classes together with their purpose.
 All these classes can be found in [src/main/java/nl/tudelft/medtechchain/](src/main/java/nl/tudelft/medtechchain/) directory.

 `config`
 - `GatewayConfig.java`: A configuration class for the Fabric Gateway.
 For testing, it has to be mocked (see variable `gateway.mock` in `application.properties`)
+- `JacksonConfig`: A configuration class for ObjectMapper to specify custom JSON (de)serializers.
 - `PasswordConfig.java`: A configuration class for the (BCrypt) PasswordEncoder.
 - `SecurityConfig.java`: A configuration class for some of the Spring Security components (such as SecurityFilterChain, AuthenticationProvider, AuthenticationManager, CorsConfigurationSource).
 In this class, authorization requirements are defined for the endpoints (e.g. some endpoints are only accessible for admin, others for both admin and researcher).

 `controllers`
 - `ApiEndpoints`: A class that contains all supported API endpoints, so that they can be accessed from all places (for easy reference and modification).
 - `UserController.java`: A controller class that provides API endpoints for managing users and interacts with the AuthenticationService class.
 For the full API documentation, see [docs/](docs/) directory.
 Possible operations are:
   - **POST** `/api/users/login` (accessible for all)